charlesrocabert/gbacpp/README.md

 ## 6) Units conversion tutorial <a name="units_conversion_tutorial"></a>

-A tutorial is available for users starting from standard metabolic models stoichiometric coefficients and kinetic parameters, and wanting to convert them into GBA formalism:
+A tutorial is available for users starting from standard stoichiometric coefficients and kinetic parameters, and wanting to convert them into GBA formalism:

 <p align="center">
 <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/units_conversion_tutorial.ipynb" target="_blank">:link: Units conversion tutorial</a>